TsLu1s/TSForecasting/README.md

 ## Where to get it <a name = "ta"></a>

-The source code is currently hosted on GitHub at: https://github.com/TsLu1s/TSForecasting

 Binary installer for the latest released version are available at the Python Package Index (PyPI).

 ## Installation